nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 End user location anchor host - goal is to provide a easy to use wireless solution that can be used by end users without requiring them to install a geolocation sensor on their laptop/desktop host.
 * The smartphone can be used as a location anchor host for the laptop/desktop host.
 The smartphone connects to the laptop/desktop host using Bluetooth Low Energy (BLE) or Ultra-Wideband (UWB) technology and continuously measures the following:
   * signal strength of the laptop/desktop host
-  * round trip time (RTT) between the smartphone and laptop/desktop host
+  * round-trip time (RTT) between the smartphone and laptop/desktop host

 Data center location anchor host - goal is to provide a easy to use solution that can be used by data center operators without requiring them to install a geolocation sensor on every data center host.
 * Use a software-based cryptographically signed round-trip-time (RTT) measurement between the location anchor host and other data center hosts.
-One possible implementation to add a host proximity plugin to the SPIFFE/SPIRE agent, which can measure RTT between the location anchor host and other data center hosts.
+One possible implementation is to add a host proximity plugin to the SPIFFE/SPIRE agent, which can measure RTT between the location anchor host and other data center hosts.
 The RTT measurement can be used to determine the proximity of the other data center hosts to the location anchor host.
 The tradeoff is that software-based RTT measurement may not provide sub-microsecond accuracy due to inherent software jitter, but it can still provide a reasonable approximation of the proximity of the other data center hosts to the location anchor host.

 # Authorization Policy Implementers